-Profit Margin Risk in the banking book is defined as the impact of the bank's asset and liability exposures to changes in profit margin rates.
-It arises principally from mismatches between the future re-investment rate and their funding costs, as a result of changes in profit rates.
+Profit Margin Risk in the banking book is defined as the exposure of the Islamic banking asset products of the Bank to profit margins.
+It arises principally from mismatches between the future yield on assets and their funding costs, as a result of changes in profit rates.

-For the purpose of profit margin risk management, the market risk at Bank AlBilad measures yield curve risk, which expresses the losses if profit margin rates changed for various terms and different currencies.
+For the purpose of management of profit margin risk, the market risk at Bank AlBilad also measures its yield curve risk, which expresses the risk of losses if profit margin rates for various terms change independently of one another.